-Health Services provides assistance to students who are ill and have minor injuries.
-The clinic is located in the lower level of Harmon Hall.
-A certified health professional will be available Monday-Friday (hours as posted).
-Preference will be given to those students who schedule an appointment.
-Appointments need to be scheduled at least one hour prior to the opening of Health Services for that particular day.
-Contact the switchboard operator at 817-202-6565
+Health Services helps students who are ill and have minor injuries.
+The clinic is in the lower level of Harmon Hall.
+A certified health professional will be available at certain times Monday-Friday and on-call during the weekend.
+Please contact the office and/or nurse at (817) 202-6425.